 I hope this handbook will answer many of the questions you have about our school.
-I would encourage you to visit our school website and X (twitter) feed, where you can access information about the activities of the school.
+I would encourage you to visit our school website and social media, where you can access information about the activities of the school.

 Please do not hesitate to contact the school if we can be of any assistance.